Former club hockey player finds new home in MSU Rowing Program

 Katie Bitz, a former US National Team coach and four-year member of the rowing team at MSU, returned to East Lansing and the MSU rowing program in the fall of 2012 as its novice coach.

-Bitz, a 2008 MSU graduate and native of San Francisco, Calif., spent the last four years in Princeton as an assistant coach with the US National Team.
+Bitz, a 2008 MSU graduate and native of San Francisco, Calif., spent the previous four years in Princeton as an assistant coach with the US National Team.
 She also served as the assistant coach for the Princeton lightweight program in 2010-11 and coached the Mercer Junior Rowing program in 2009 and 2012.

-As an undergrad, Bitz was a member of the Spartans for four seasons, helping the squad to Big Ten team titles in both 2005 and 2008.
+As an undergrad, Bitz was a member of the Spartan program for four seasons, helping the squad to Big Ten team titles in both 2005 and 2008.
 She was the Spartans' senior coxswain in the varsity eight in 2008 when the boat won its first of four consecutive gold medals in the event.
 With a Grand Finals appearance at NCAAs that season, Bitz helped bring MSU its highest-ever finish at the National Championship regatta.
 Bitz was in the varsity eight as a junior and senior, in the second varsity as a sophomore, and a novice in 2005 as a freshman.

 at the official